-At over 52,000 acres, it would be easy to spend days exploring Mesa Verde National Park and in fact it takes two hours alone to drive into and out of the park.
-You should plan to spend at least four hours here, during which you should start at the Far View Visitors Centre, perhaps moving onto the Chapin Mesa Archeological Museum and Spruce Tree House or to the Mesa Top Loop Road.
+Today, at over 52,000 acres, it is easy to spend days exploring Mesa Verde National Park – it takes 2 hours alone to drive into and out of the park.
+You should plan to spend at least 4 hours here, starting at the Far View Visitors Centre before moving onto the Chapin Mesa Archeological Museum and Spruce Tree House, then the Mesa Top Loop Road.

 Several sites, such as the Cliff Palace and Balcony House, can only be viewed as part of a ranger tour for which you can buy tickets at the visitor centre, where you can also explore the large collection of artefacts on display.
 Further objects found at Mesa Verde are on display at the British Museum.

 The National Park Service website contains a variety of itinerary suggestions for different timescales.
 There are plans to replace the Far View Visitor Centre with a new centre and research facility in the entrance to the park.
 Be aware it is also well worth looking up opening times as many of the attractions are seasonal.

 So you can explore the whole park, it is best to travel by car to Mesa Verde National Park.
 The entrance station is found just off US highway 160 in Colorado.
 To drive from Denver takes around 7 hours via route 70, or 4 hours from Albuquerque in New Mexico via route 40 and highway 491.

 Discover ancient history: these 15 metropolises, from the ruins of Pompeii to the mountainous Machu Picchu, are must-visit relics of the ancient world.